image

 In bacterial and residual pesticide testing, inspection items and reference values are determined for each item.
 When a test result exceeds the reference value, prompt measures are taken, such as prohibition of use or discontinuation.
 By conducting hygiene patrols at each of our restaurants and stores in conjunction with operational audits, we perform thorough checks and provide guidance on more than 50 checklist items related to hygiene, including ingredient management and the state of cleaning.
 In addition, at our central kitchens, we are investing efforts into educating employees by checking processes and the state of hygiene management through unannounced monthly checks based on ISO 22000 concepts, and by reviewing the results.
 The number of samples tested by the Group each year is about 100,000, which is a top-class level for the restaurant industry.

-Skylark Group recognizes food safety as a pressing issue for the entire industry and actively contributes to raising its standards.
-Specifically, we proactively adopt and adhere to industry-wide quality management systems, such as the "Manual for HACCP Implementation in the Foodservice Industry," "Guidelines for Allergen Labeling," and "Information Provision on the Origin of Raw Materials for Restaurant and Home Meal Replacement Foods" established by the Japan Foodservice Association (JF).
-Furthermore, we provide our expert knowledge to the development and revision processes of these guidelines, striving to improve food safety standards across the industry.
+Skylark Group views food safety as an urgent priority for the entire industry and actively contributes to raising its standards.
+We support major food safety initiatives and have adopted industry-wide standards established by the Japan Foodservice Association (JF)—such as the "Manual for HACCP Implementation in the Foodservice Industry," "Guidelines for Allergen Labeling," and "Information Provision on the Origin of Raw Materials for Restaurant and Home Meal Replacement Foods"—as our official quality control standards (norms).
+Additionally, we provide our expert knowledge during the development and revision processes of these guidelines to help improve food safety levels across the industry.

 Pesticide Residue Inspections